The Orphan of Zhao

-The Orphan of Zhao is a Chinese play from the Yuan dynasty, attributed to the 13th-century dramatist Ji Junxiang (紀君祥).
+The Orphan of Zhao (Chinese: 趙氏孤兒) is a Chinese play from the Yuan dynasty, attributed to the 13th-century dramatist Ji Junxiang (紀君祥).
 The play has as its full name The Great Revenge of the Orphan of Zhao.
 The play is classified in the zaju genre of dramas.
 It is divided in six parts, comprising five acts (折 zhe) and a wedge (楔子 xiezi), which may be an interlude or — as it is in this case — a prologue.
 It contains both dialogue and songs.

 The story of The Orphan of Zhao takes place during the Spring and Autumn period and revolves around the central theme of revenge.
 The protagonists are General Han Jue in the first act, the retired Minister Gongsun Chujiu (公孙杵臼) in the second and third act, and the Zhao orphan in the final two acts.
 The Orphan of Zhao was the first Chinese play to be known in Europe.

 Background

 Until Ji Junxiang's play in the 13th century, the story appeared in prose form as historical narrative.
 After Ji's play, stage drama was the main form, with numerous regional operas, some completely independent of his play.

 The Records of the Grand Historian, written by the historian Sima Qian from the Han dynasty, contains a chapter surrounding the events of the Zhao family.
 These records were adapted by Ji Junxiang in The Orphan of Zhao.
 The play revolves around the theme of familial revenge, which is placed in the context of Confucian morality and social hierarchical structure.
 Though the story highlights social values and norms, Shi (2009) says that the many violent scenes mostly serve as theatrical entertainment and secondarily incite moral feelings in the audience.
 Shi (2009) remarked that Cheng Ying's suffering and endurance, as he was forced to live in his enemy's household so he could protect the orphan, could be interpreted as an ironic reflection by the author about the ethno-political circumstances of the Yuan era.
 The author incorporated Han institutions of Confucian values through his work.

+During the Yuan dynasty, The Great Revenge of the Orphan of Zhao (趙氏孤兒大報仇), also known as The Orphan of Zhao’s Wronged Revenge (趙氏孤兒冤報冤) or simply The Orphan of Zhao, swept across the country and became one of the representative masterpieces of Yuan zaju drama.